 "Funny, clever, gorgeous and sexy.
 Or Scottish, which is the quick way of saying it.

-is a 25-year-old Scottish actress, who played Amy Pond, the first companion of Matt Smith
+is a Scottish actress born in 28 November 1987, who played Amy Pond, the first companion of Matt Smith

 's Eleventh Doctor in Doctor Who